Looking for fun days out in Essex? If you only have one day in Essex to enjoy, then take a look at these Essex day trips to get you feeling inspired.

 5. Clacton-on-Sea Beach

 In summers, it’s so nice to witness a sunrise or a sunset at a beach with soft winds caressing your cheeks.
 The views at Clacton-on-Sea Beach are simply so beautiful, they make you forget all about your troubles.
-Which, is precisely the point of vacations.
+Which, is precisely the point of a holiday.

-It’s a very clean beach and a great Essex day out for kids.
+Clacton-on-Sea Beach is super clean, and offers a great Essex day out for kids.
 They can enjoy making sand castles and splashing around in the great outdoors.

 6. Visit Colchester Zoo